Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile: Introduction

 With the direct detection of gravitational waves (GWs) by LIGO-Virgo-KAGRA collaborations~\cite{LIGOScientific:2016aoc,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt}, there are increasing opportunities to obtain observational information about the nature of gravity in the strong-field regime.
 GW signals from the inspiral phase of a compact binary merger, such as black holes (BHs) or neutron stars, are one of the most promising observational targets.
 During the inspiral phase when the orbital separation of the binary is large, the binary components are well approximated by point particles~\cite{Blanchet:2013haa}.
 The back-reaction of the GW emission causes the orbital separation to shrink, and towards the end of the inspiral phase, finite-size effects become relevant.
 Among them, the response of an object to external force is crucial, because it reflects the internal structure of the object as well as the underlying theory of both gravity and matter.
 In particular, the deformability of a compact object is quantified by the so-called {\it tidal Love numbers} (TLNs)~\cite{Hinderer:2007mb, Damour:2009vw,Binnington:2009bb}, and the effects of tidal deformation are imprinted in the gravitational waveform at 5 post-Newtonian order~\cite{Flanagan:2007ix,Damour:2012yf,Favata:2013rwa}.
 Therefore, it is possible to test the structure of dense matter and strong-field gravity by measuring the TLNs from the observed signals of GWs~\cite{Cardoso:2017cfl,Katagiri:2023umb}.
 Using the information on the TLNs, the event~GW170817 can constrain the equation of state of the neutron star interior~\cite{LIGOScientific:2017apx,LIGOScientific:2018cki,LIGOScientific:2018hze}.
 In general relativity (GR), the unique stationary, axisymmetric, and asymptotically flat solution of the vacuum Einstein equation with a regular horizon is given by the Kerr metric, for which the TLNs vanish in four spacetime dimensions~\cite{Damour:2009vw,Binnington:2009bb,Kol:2011vg,Hui:2020xxx,LeTiec:2020bos,LeTiec:2020spy,Chia:2020yla,Charalambous:2021mea}.
 On the other hand, BHs in theories beyond four-dimensional GR can have non-vanishing TLNs~\cite{Cardoso:2017cfl,Cardoso:2018ptl,Chakravarti:2018vlt,Cardoso:2019vof,Brown:2022kbw,DeLuca:2022tkm}.
 Also, horizonless compact objects that may arise due to quantum gravity correction~\cite{Uchikata:2016qku,Cardoso:2017cfl,Addazi:2018uhd,Maselli:2018fay,Cardoso:2019rvt,Cardoso:2019nis,Chakraborty:2023zed} and BHs surrounded by matter fields have non-zero TLNs in general~\cite{Cardoso:2019upw,DeLuca:2021ite,DeLuca:2022xlz,Katagiri:2023yzm,Katagiri:2023umb}.
-In addition, it is known that there are cases where TLNs can have a logarithmic scale dependence, which indicates the ``running'' of TLNs (see \cite{Katagiri:2023umb} and references therein).
-From a theoretical point of view, it is important to clarify the origin of the (non-)vanishing or the running of TLNs.
-It was recently suggested in \cite{Hui:2021vcv,BenAchour:2022uqo,Hui:2022vbh,Katagiri:2022vyz,Berens:2022ebl} that the vanishing of TLNs in GR is due to the hidden {\it ladder} symmetries.
+In addition, it is known that there are cases where TLNs can have a logarithmic scale dependence, which indicates the ``running'' of TLNs (see, e.g.,~\cite{Cardoso:2019upw,Hui:2020xxx,DeLuca:2022tkm,Katagiri:2023umb} and references therein).
+From a theoretical point of view, it is important to clarify the origin of the (non-)vanishing or the running of TLNs.\footnote{From the viewpoint of the point-particle (worldline) EFT~\cite{Kol:2011vg,Ivanov:2022hlo}, the logarithmic scale dependence of TLNs is understood as classical renormalization group running.
+It is yet unclear under which conditions the logarithmic running is absent.
+(This is a kind of {\it naturalness problem} as pointed out in \cite{Porto:2016zng,Charalambous:2021mea,Charalambous:2022rre}.)} It was recently suggested in \cite{Hui:2021vcv,BenAchour:2022uqo,Hui:2022vbh,Charalambous:2022rre,Katagiri:2022vyz,Berens:2022ebl,Sharma:2024hlz} that the vanishing of TLNs in GR is due to the hidden {\it ladder} symmetries.
 Therefore, a discovery of non-zero TLNs for BHs can be a smoking gun for new physics beyond GR at the horizon scale.